poweradmin/poweradmin/README.md

 - Supports all zone types (master, native, and slave)
 - Supermasters for automatic provisioning of slave zones
+- Zone templates for quick zone creation
+- Bulk operations for records and reverse DNS
 - IPv6 support
 - Multi-language support (15+ languages)
 - DNSSEC operations via PowerDNS API
 - Light and dark themes
+- Search functionality across zones and records
+- User and permission management with role-based access
 - Ability to add reverse records
 - Authentication options:
   - Local database authentication
   - LDAP authentication with custom filter
+  - SAML and OIDC authentication
   - Multi-factor authentication (MFA/2FA) with TOTP
-- RESTful API with OpenAPI documentation
+- RESTful API with OpenAPI documentation (used by Terraform/OpenTofu provider)
 - Docker deployment with FrankenPHP

 ## Screenshots